KemiOm/Equal-Education/README.md

 ## Image Attributions
 - Insert here

-# Starter Code File Overview
-Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

 ## ← index.html
 This is your homepage.
 It should be the first page that you work on.